ROBOTIS-GIT/emanual/docs/en/edu/bioloid/gp.md

 You can make your own sensor with simple control functions using the ADC port and OUT port on CM-510/CM-530.

-`Caution` Connecting poorly designed circuits may damage the controller.
+**CAUTION** : Connecting poorly designed circuits may damage the controller.
 Please be sure to acquire sufficient knowledge about circuits beforehand.
 {: .notice--warning}

 ### PIN Information